 The best way to end an identity thief is to prevent them from stealing from your deceased loved ones.
 If you take precautionary steps before identity thieves take action, they will leave you and prey on easier victims.
-That’s the best way to ensure your loved one’s estate is left to the family, and any good causes it is intended.
+That’s the best way to ensure your loved one’s estate is left to the family and any good causes it is intended.

 WHAT IS IDENTITY THEFT?

 Identity theft is also called identity fraud; it occurs when an unscrupulous person gains access to your personal information and misuses it for their gain.
-It may include making withdrawals on bank accounts, making purchases on credit card or using the social security number to obtain a loan.
+It may include making withdrawals on bank accounts, making purchases on credit cards, or using the social security number to obtain a loan.

 Identity thieves can be strangers, or they may be people who were close to your deceased loved one, such as friends or family members, wanting to get personal financial gain.